phw272c/phw272c.github.io/_posts/week1.md

 allows you to put your data into specific spatial objects, such as `SpatialPoints` or `SpatialPolygons`.
-In addition, if your data are more than just the geometry, i.e. if you have data associated with each spatial feature, you can create spatial DataFrames, i.e.
-`SpatialPointsDataFrames` and `SpatialPolygonsDataFrames`.
-For example, if we wanted to create a SpatalPointsDataFrame using the Burkina Faso
+In addition, if your data are more than just the geometry, i.e. if you have data associated with each spatial feature, you can create spatial DataFrames, i.e. `SpatialPointsDataFrames` and `SpatialPolygonsDataFrames`.
+For example, if we wanted to create a SpatalPointsDataFrame using the Ethiopia data:
-data:

 ``` r
 ETH_malaria_data_SPDF <- SpatialPointsDataFrame(coords = ETH_malaria_data[,c("longitude", "latitude")],